O'Love Jacobsen

 Vivian rejected Jacobsen's criticism, and argued in return that candidates were chosen within the villages, in traditional ways.
 With such a practice, he said, "there is no conflict, there’s peace and togetherness."

 Following the election, Jacobsen supported Toke Talagi's candidacy to prime ministership, against Vivian, and was appointed to Talagi's small Cabinet.

 In March 2011, she resigned from government and from the Assembly to be appointed Niue's High Commissioner to New Zealand.
 She served in that capacity until early 2017, then stood in the Niuean general election in May, announcing her intention to lead the government as Prime Minister.
 She was elected to the Assembly, topping the poll in the common roll election, but lost the vote for the Premiership to Talagi by 15 votes to 5.

 Jacobsen was re-elected at the 2020 election, and once again stood unsuccessfully for Premier, being defeated by 13 votes to 7 by Dalton Tagelagi.
+She was re-elected again at the 2023 election.